 That is the point where invoice data extraction software becomes useful.
 Invoice Data Extraction converts invoices and financial documents into structured Excel, CSV, or JSON files through a prompt-plus-upload workflow, so a finance team can pull out the fields it wants reviewed and keep source file and page references tied to each row.
 For an aviation AP team, that means the review can move from opening PDFs one by one to working from a comparison sheet that still points back to the original documents when an exception needs proof.

-The same row-based control mindset carries into adjacent aviation AP work such as aviation MRO invoice processing.
-It also helps when finance teams need to normalize detailed supplier data outside fuel, for example when they extract aircraft parts invoice line items to Excel before checking quantities, pricing, and credits at scale.
-The method is consistent even when the document set changes: structure the data, compare the fields that matter, and spend human time on the exceptions instead of the easy approvals.
+The same row-based control mindset carries into adjacent aviation AP work such as aviation MRO invoice processing and extracting aircraft parts invoice line items to Excel: structure the data, compare the fields that matter, and spend human time on exceptions instead of easy approvals.

 Extract invoice data to Excel with natural language prompts